Skip to content

 Chevrolet Bolt EV

-Everything you need to know about the 2023 Chevrolet Bolt EV — 259 miles of range, 55 kW fast charging, real-world tips, and honest answers from owners.
+The no-fluff guide to the 2023 Chevrolet Bolt EV — 259 miles of range, 55 kW fast charging, real-world tips, and honest answers to the questions you actually have.

 259